"Dragon Sushi: 9 of Pyrex Cups in the Kitchen Tarot."

 I've made an album of images of this finished piece on my Facebook page, which you can see, even if you're not on FB.

 There's also an album on FB of my airbrush painting of this piece which you can see, even if you're not on Facebook.

 Materials: White kona cotton, airbrush paint, fabric paint.
 Aurifil cotton machine thread, Artfabrik perle cotton embroidery thread, one Green Temple Buddha Boy bead.
 Nature-fil bamboo and organic cotton batting.
 Backing fabrics include Lunn Fabrics batiks.

 Techniques: Whole cloth painting.
 Freehand black line drawing and color areas painting made with Aztek double action airbrush and Createx airbrush paint.
-Small journal writing made with Silkpaint.com’s basic Airpen and Jacquard Textile Colors fabric paint.
+Small, black writing made with Silkpaint.com’s basic Airpen and Jacquard Textile Colors fabric paint.
+Writing in color done with markers.
 Crazy grid machine quilting and one row of hand stitching (just on the border edge.)

 Statement: On June 14, 2012 I randomly drew the minor tarot card the 9 of Cups from the Sakki-Sakki Tarot deck (which is my favorite, besides the Kitchen Tarot.)
 This card, described as the Wishing Card, would become my piece about my then upcoming trip to Girona, Spain, a city north of Barcelona in the Catalan part of Spain, near the Costa Brava.
 OK, I wasn't fully sure that my piece would be about that trip, in case I didn't end up with anything exciting from the trip to make art about.
 But that's what I expected it would be about.